isabella232/search-promote.en-1/help/c-about-design-menu/c-about-dynamic-facets.md

 # About Dynamic Facets{#about-dynamic-facets}

 Use Dynamic Facets to create new range selections automatically at the time of search.
-You can optionally associate each dynamic facet field with up to one table name in your Adobe Search&Promote account.
+You can optionally associate each dynamic facet field with up to one table name in your Adobe Search&amp;Promote account.
 You apply those table relationships at search-time for any dynamic facet fields involved in the search.

 ## About Dynamic Facets {#concept_E65A70C9C2E04804BF24FBE1B3CAD899}

 Use Dynamic Facets to create new range selections automatically at the time of search.
-You can optionally associate each dynamic facet field with up to one table name in your [!DNL Adobe Search&Promote] account.
+You can optionally associate each dynamic facet field with up to one table name in your [!DNL Adobe Search&amp;Promote] account.
 You apply those table relationships at search-time for any dynamic facet fields involved in the search.

 >[!NOTE]
 >
->This feature is not enabled in [!DNL Adobe Search&Promote], by default.
+>This feature is not enabled in [!DNL Adobe Search&amp;Promote], by default.
 Contact Technical Support to activate the feature for your use.

 Without the use of Dynamic Facets, you had to merge related attributes into "slots", and only display the slots that were homogeneous for a given search.
 That is, they could only contain one logical attribute's values, such as "shoe size" or "ring size".
 This method provided adequate search-time performance with a large set of unique attributes.